dikortis/LetsTalkETC/Episodes/Episode_12.md

-proof makes sense because you know as you guys become more successful and get a higher market cap and edge up closer to cerium your procedures more of a threat and you know they have an incentive to attempt to disrupt the network and so you're at a position
+proof makes sense because you know as you guys become more successful and get a higher market cap and edge up closer to  your procedures more of a threat and you know they have an incentive to attempt to disrupt the network and so you're at a position